arxanchain/wallet-sdk-py/README.md

 >>> _, resp = txn.issue_colored_token_with_sign(**params)
 ```

-* At issuing colored token, you need to specify an issuer(one wallet account ID),
+* When issuing colored tokens, you need to specify an issuer(a wallet account ID),
-an asset to be used to issue token, and the owner(another wallet account ID) who
+an asset to issue tokens, and the owner(another wallet account ID).
-has the asset.

 ### Transfer colored tokens

-After issuing colored token, the asset owner's wallet account will have these
+After issuing colored tokens, the asset owner's wallet account will have these
-colored tokens, and can transfer some of them to other wallet account.
+tokens, and can transfer some of them to other wallet accounts.

 ```python
 >>> payload = {